Picture this: one of your best team members starts missing deadlines, skipping meetings, and causing some friction with coworkers.

 At TROIS Collective, we help businesses create effective HR systems that focus on people.

-In Human Resources Management, a disciplinary process helps organizations address employee behavior or performance that does not meet expectations.
+In Human Resources Management, a disciplinary process helps organizations address employee behaviour or performance that does not meet expectations.

-Managers should get some training on how to give feedback, deal with terminations, but also how to manage the disciplinary process.
+Managers should receive training on how to give feedback and how to manage the disciplinary process.

 When done right, this process:

-And the most important one for any HR Manager and employee: it helps employees improve their performance.
+And the most important one for any Business Owner, Manager, and employee: it helps team members improve their performance.

 So, instead of being harsh, a well-run disciplinary process should help build trust and improve overall performance.